Free Mark Carver

 We welcome you to take time to read through all the pages of content available here, using the menu links in the bar at the top.
 The Suicide research and the Video will be of special interest to you.
 You are also welcome to leave comments of support for the Cassada and Carver families on the Justice for Neal and Mark Facebook page or through the contact page on this site.
 Supporters from the home communities of Neal Cassada and Mark Carver established the FreeMarkCarver.com website and printed bumper stickers, as shown above.
 When the webmaster contacted us near the beginning of 2013 to ask if he could direct the FreeMarkCarver.com domain to this one, we were pleased to be of assistance.

-The following are some of the messages that have been sent through the contact form on this website in support of the Carver and Cassada families.
+The following are some of the messages that have been sent through the contact form or related social media accounts in support of the Carver and Cassada families.
 Portions have been omitted to conserve space or to protect identity.

 December 4, 2013

 ". . .
 I'm going to be following this closely.
 That Jailhouse Interview Mark did with the Gaston Gazette was HEART WRENCHING??
 He just looks so lost & confused & sad.
 I feel sooo bad for him.
 Gaston Gazette video: Yarmolenko murder suspect speaks"